 The William Allan Award is the top prize given by the American Society of Human Genetics.
 It was established in 1961 in memory of William Allan (1881-1943), who was one of the first American physicians to conduct extensive research in human genetics.
 The Allan Award is presented annually to recognize substantial and far-reaching scientific contributions to human genetics, carried out over a sustained period of scientific inquiry and productivity.
-The recipient is presented with an engraved medal and a monetary award of $25,000 at the ASHG Annual Meeting.
-The Allan Award winner is also invited to present a 30-45 minute address at the ASHG Annual Meeting, and it is customary to publish a manuscript of the presentation in The American Journal of Human Genetics.
+The recipient is presented with an engraved medal and a monetary award of $25,000 at the Society’s Annual Meeting.
+It is customary to publish a manuscript of their acceptance presentation in The American Journal of Human Genetics.

-Nominations will be solicited from the ASHG Awards Committee and the general membership.
-This award is given on a yearly basis but can be omitted in any given year at the discretion of the Board.
+All nominees must be current ASHG members.
+This award is given on a yearly basis, but can be omitted in any given year at the discretion of the Board.

 Required Nomination Materials